Do you have what it takes?

 Even when you do all the right things in the booking process, travel arrangements can often go awry.
 Airlines are delayed, bags get lost, and travelers can get sick.
 Just because an incident is not your fault, doesn’t mean you show no compassion.
 Be your client’s advocate whenever you can.
 Use your experience to take up their cause with airlines and travel insurance underwriters.
 If there is truly nothing you can do, offer your best suggestions and your genuine empathy.
 Be a listening ear and make them feel heard and understood.

 Do you agree?
-What would you add to the list?
+What qualities would you say make a successful travel agent?